TamedAI/perceptor-client-lib-py/README.md

 Parameters are specified via _PerceptorRequest_ class.
 The structure of _PerceptorRequest_:

-&emsp;_flavor_ specifies request "flavor", for example "original".
+- _flavor_ specifies request "flavor", for example "original".
 It's a mandatory value and has to be specified.
 You can find more information about flavors [here](#flavor).

-&emsp;_params_ is a dictionary of additional generation parameters, for example:
+- _params_ is a dictionary of additional generation parameters, for example:
 ```python
 {
     "temperature": 0.01,